pragmint/open-practices/practices/build-local-dev-monorepo.md

 ### Slow & Intangible

 **Cleaner Service Boundaries.** Refactoring service boundaries should become easier.
-When everything lives in one repo, poor service boundaries can be removed with less friction.
+When everything lives in one repo, poor service boundaries can be more clearly defined with less friction.
 Teams can also quickly extract new services with the shared tooling, configuration, and build setup.

 **Better Cross-team Collaboration.** The monorepo can be spun up fairly simply for team collaboration and to demonstrate system behavior.
 In terms of database changes, comparing what's set up locally to the new schema change can be a point of conversation between teams that manage the data and teams than manage the code.
 The same thing applies to cloud environment connections between services and third-party API vendor interactions.
 When change involves less uncertainty, the confidence to experiment increases.